Harrison Ford: Personal life

 Ford has been married three times and has four biological children and one adopted child.
 He was first married to Mary Marquardt from 1964 until their divorce in 1979.
 They had two sons, born in 1966 and 1969.
-The older son co-owns Ford's Filling Station, a gastropub located at Terminal 5 in Los Angeles International Airport.
+The older son once co-owned Ford's Filling Station, a gastropub located at Terminal 5 in Los Angeles International Airport.
 The younger son is owner of the Ludwig Clothing company and previously owned Strong Sports Gym and the Kim Sing Theater.

 Ford's second marriage was to screenwriter Melissa Mathison from March 1983 until their separation in 2000; they divorced in 2004.
-They had a son, born in 1987, and a daughter, born in 1990.
+They had a son, born in 1987 and a daughter, born in 1990.
 Mathison died in 2015.

 Ford began dating actress Calista Flockhart after they met at the 2002 Golden Globe Awards.
 He proposed to Flockhart over Valentine's Day weekend in 2009.
 They married on June 15, 2010, in Santa Fe, New Mexico, where Ford was filming Cowboys & Aliens.
 They are the parents of a son, born in 2001, whom Flockhart had adopted before meeting Ford.
 Ford and Flockhart live on an 800 acre ranch in Jackson, Wyoming, where he has lived since the 1980s and approximately half of which he has donated as a nature reserve.
-They retain a base in the Brentwood neighborhood of Los Angeles.
+They retain a house in the Brentwood neighborhood of Los Angeles.
 Ford is one of Hollywood's most private actors, guarding much of his personal life.
 Although Ford's fans have speculated that he has social anxiety disorder, he said in 2023 that he instead has "an abhorrence of boring situations".

 In her 2016 autobiography The Princess Diarist, Carrie Fisher wrote that she and Ford had a three-month affair in 1976 during the filming of Star Wars.